 Loaded with such powerful antioxidants, watermelon does everything right for your health.
 The health benefits of watermelon include quenching inflammation, an underlying culprit in heart disease, diabetes, colon cancer, arthritis, and asthma.

 How to make Watermelon Delight: Fill up a blender with chunks of chilled watermelon.
 Add water (either filtered, bottle, or fresh spring) until the container is about 2/3 full.
 Add the juice of a fresh lemon.
 Blend to the thickness and consistency you prefer: For use as a sunny sorbet you can freeze for later, use less water.
-For a little variety—and extra antioxidants—toss in fresh strawberries, raspberries, and/or ripe fresh mango.
+For a little variety—and extra antioxidants—toss in fresh strawberries, organic raspberries, and/or ripe fresh mango.

 The only downside with watermelon is that it’s a high-glycermic food.
 So, if you have diabetes, balance your watermelon intake with a chaser of nuts for fat and protein to get the full health benefits of watermelon.